 - Bootstrapping: Bootstrapping is funding your real estate brokerage completely on your own without outside help from a partner or bank.
 Very few brokers use this method as expenses are too steep, but you may be able to contribute some money.

 - Partnership: Business partnerships can be complicated, but having someone to invest in your brokerage and help with the day-to-day decision-making both relieves the costs and the operational burdens that are part of a new business.
-If you decide to launch a partnership, read our article on how to write a business partnership agreement.

 - SBA loan: A Small Business Association (SBA) loan can give you the funding that you need to start your brokerage without going through a bank, which often has much higher interest rates.